well-typed/eventlog-live/README.md

 ![A screenshot of Grafana showing live heap profiling statistics coming from the `oddball` example program.](assets/eventlog-live-otelcol.png)

-To run this example for yourself, run the following command from the root of the repository, wait until all containers have started, then navigate to Grafana at <localhost:3000>, log in using username `admin` and password `admin`, and open the heap profiling visualisation under ☰ > _Dashboards_ > _Browse_ then _General_ > _Heap Stats_.
+To run this example for yourself, run the following command from the root of the repository, wait until all containers have started, then navigate to Grafana at <localhost:3000>, log in using username `admin` and password `admin`, and open the heap profiling visualisation under ☰ > _Dashboards_ > _Browse_ then _General_ > _Eventlog Heap_.

 ```sh
 docker compose -f dockerfiles/eventlog-live-otelcol/docker-compose.yml up --build